Mulwor/note-app/0_interview/on-english/JavaScript.md

 <summary>Tell me what to do method keys, values, entries and from entries</summary>

 `keys(obj)` returns an array of keys; `values(obj)` returns an array of values. `entries()` returns an array of [key, value] pairs. `fromEntries()` does the opposite — builds an object from an array of pairs.

+=> How to get all keys of an object?

+We can use Object.keys(obj) — it returns the object's own properties.

 => How to filter object properties?